Signed in as:

 Can you stay awake one hour with Christ?
 Each year on Maundy Thursday we recall Jesus in the Garden of Gethsemene, praying in the hours before he was betrayed, tried, and crucified.

-Participants can sign up in the Narthex, call the office, or signup online for a one-hour slot beginning at 9 PM on March 28 and ending at 9 AM on March 29, Good Friday.
+Participants can sign up in the Narthex, or call the office for a one-hour slot beginning at 9 PM on April 17 and ending at 9 AM on April 18, Good Friday.
 A minimum of two people will be needed for each hour of the night.
 561-746-4674

 Prayer Cards for Holy Week

-You may request prayer by filling in an online prayer card or pick one up in the Narthex and leave it in the wooden box.
+You may request prayer by filling in an online prayer card or pick one up in the Narthex and leave it in the basket.
 The prayer cards will be read at the altar in the St. Martin's chapel throughout the night beginning on Maundy Thursday.

 9:00 AM Vigil concludes